Phil Tygiel, PT, MTC

 Charlie identifies as a conservative, but in "How the Right Lost Its Mind," he presents an impassioned, regretful and deeply thoughtful account of how the American conservative movement came to lose its values.
 How did a movement that was defined by its belief in limited government, individual liberty, free markets, traditional values and civility find itself embracing bigotry, political intransigence, demagoguery and outright falsehood?
 This book looks hard at the Trump era to ask: How did the American conservative movement lose so many traditional values?

 Until he stepped down in December 2016 after 23 years, Sykes was one of Wisconsin's top-rated and most influential conservative talk show hosts.
-He is now an NBC/MSNBC contributor and was co-host of the national public radio show, "Indivisible," which originated from WNYC.
+He is now an NBC/MSNBC contributor and a contributing editor for The Weekly Standard, where he also hosts the magazine’s daily podcast.
+In 2017, he was co-host of the national public radio show, "Indivisible," which originated from WNYC.
 Sykes has written extensively for The New York Times, the Wall Street Journal, Politico, New York Review of Books, Newsweek, Time.com, and other national publications.
 He has appeared on Meet the Press, the Today Show, ABC's This Week, Real Time with Bill Maher, as well as on PBS, CNN, Fox News, the BBC, and NPR.

 Sykes is a member of the Knight Commission on Trust, Media, and Democracy and sits on the Advisory Committee for the Democracy Fund.

 He lives in Mequon, Wisconsin with his wife and three dogs.
 He has three children and two grandchildren and spends way too much time on Twitter.